-Based on the analysis presented in Section 3.7.3 (Environmental Consequences), it is recommended that the Navy revise their range operations manual to include additional noise abatement locations.
-Due to the extension of MOAs in the eastern portion of the FRTC SUA, the Navy proposes to implement a five nautical mile buffer around the towns of Crescent Valley and Eureka.
+Based on the analysis presented in Section 3.7.3 (Environmental Consequences), the Navy would revise their range operations to include Crescent Valley and Eureka as noise-sensitive areas.
+Due to the extension of MOAs in the eastern portion of the FRTC SUA, the Navy proposes to implement a 5-nautical-mile buffer around the towns of Crescent Valley and Eureka.

-Additionally, the Navy is proposing to implement an airspace exclusion area over Gabbs airport.
-Though established for airspace separation, this will serve as an additional means to reduce low-level overflights near Gabbs.
+Additionally, the Navy will implement a 3-nautical-mile airspace exclusion zone over the Gabbs and Eureka airports (Figure 3.7-43).
+Though established for airspace separation, this will serve as an additional means to reduce low-level overflights near both locales.